 Faculty Development Day (formerly known as PowerPETAL) was a day-long series of teaching workshops offered just before the beginning of each fall and spring semester.
 Each one-hour session was led by two or three faculty members who either take turns or co-present on a topic of general interest to all teaching faculty.
 Faculty Development Day has proven to be an excellent opportunity for faculty to find out what others across campus are doing to improve their students' learning.
 It was also a wonderful way to get inspired for the upcoming semester.

 The Office of Continuing Medical Education provides numerous and varying resources for educational and faculty development purposes.

 The Office of Faculty and Postdoctoral Affairs provides support for all issues related to College of Medicine faculty and postdoctoral fellows.
 The Office provides support for faculty appointments and promotions, as well as new faculty orientations and faculty development programs.
 The Office provides support for the Faculty Committee on Appointments, Promotions and Evaluations (FCAPE), and maintains current resources and policies for the appointments and promotions processes.

-Sakai is the electronic learning management system of the University of South Alabama and provides a framework for making educational materials available for educational programs.
+USAonline is the electronic learning management system of the University of South Alabama and provides a framework for making educational materials available for educational programs.
 It is used for undergraduate and graduate online courses and for augmenting traditional in-classroom courses.
 It is also used for specific learning environments and programs, such as GME residency and fellowship programs.
-USA Online hosts educational resources in Sakai-based sites, including modules on "Fatigue", "Stess and Depression", "Substance Abuse", "Disruptive Behavior", and "The Basics of Research".
+USAonline hosts educational resources, including modules on "Fatigue," "Stess and Depression," "Substance Abuse," "Disruptive Behavior," and "The Basics of Research."
 For access to these resources, contact Dr. Joyce Guest.